Klaudio-Peqini/geomagnetic-toy-models/models/domino_model/model_equations.md

 - each element tends to align with its neighbors or with a global mean field,
 - each element is subject to damping and fluctuations,
 - the global polarity emerges from collective order,
-- reversals occur when the coherent global state collapses and reforms with opposite sign.
+- Reversals occur when the coherent global state collapses and reforms with opposite sign.

 This makes the model qualitatively different from a single-variable double-well model.